jules2689/TweetSearch/README.md

 | P_500                 |  all 0.0771          |  all 0.0778         |
 | P_1000                |  all 0.0450          |  all 0.0450         |

+Discussion of Results

-It is clear that BM25 is better, which is why we reverted to using that weighting algorithm.
+It is clear that BM25F is better, which is why we reverted to using that weighting algorithm.
+This is probably due to the BM25F algorithm using a probablistic weighting scheme.

-TODO
----
-- write a README file (plain text or Word format) [15 points for this report] including:
-  * √ your names and student numbers.
-Specify how the tasks were divided between the team members
-  * √ a detailed note about the functionality of your programs
-  * √ complete instructions on how to run them
-  * √ Explain the algorithms, data structures, and optimizations that you used in each of the three steps.
-  * √ How big was the vocabulary?
-  * √ Include a sample of 100 tokens from your vocabulary.
-  * √ Include the first 10 answers to queries 1 and 25.
-  * √ Touch up README
-  * Discuss your final results.
-  * Transfer to Google Doc (then to word doc)

-- √ include the file named Results with the results for all the 49 test queries, in the required format.
-- √ make sure all your programs run correctly.
-- submit your assignment, including programs, README file, and Results file, as a zip file through Blackboard Learn.
-- **don’t include the initial text collection or any external tools.**
+Our mean average precision stood at about 25-26% throughout all queries.
+Using BM25F our general precision is quite a bit higher in most areas with about 6-13% higher precision than the respective score for TF-IDF.
+TF-IDF did retrieve slightly more relevant results (4 more to be exact), however the precision was, as previously mentioned, less precise.

+With regards to the number of relevant documents versus those retrieved, we have 83.44% for BMF25 and 83.59% for TF-IDF.
+Both of these values seem to represent a large portion of the relevant documents available.

+In the end, with about 83-84% of the relvant documents retrieved and about a 26% precision, the indexing and retrieval performed by this project presents a fairly good representation of the relevant documents and a good result.